-- meet the course and credit requirements based on when they entered high school as a ninth grader for the first time (see Future Ready Core and Future Ready Occupational course/credit requirements tables) - earn passing scores on three essential end-of-course tests: Math I, Biology, and English II per UCPS Board of Education Policy - successfully complete Cardiopulmonary Resuscitation (CPR) training - meet any additional requirements adopted by the local board of education
+- meet the course and credit requirements based on when they entered high school as a ninth grader for the first time (see Future Ready Core and Future Ready Occupational course/credit requirements tables) - earn passing scores on three essential end-of-course tests: NC Math 1, Biology, and English II per UCPS Board of Education Policy - · successfully complete Cardiopulmonary Resuscitation (CPR) training - meet any additional requirements adopted by the local board of education

-There are two courses of study that students will follow to meet graduation requirements.
-Students will be placed in the Future Ready Core as a default option.
-A detailed outline of the Future Ready Core and Future Ready Occupational graduation course requirements can be found in the following pages.
+There are two courses of study that students may follow to meet graduation requirements.
+Students will be placed in the Future Ready Core Course of Study as a default option.